openedx/docs.openedx.org/source/translators/concepts/translation-process.rst

 Translations Process
 ####################

-High Level
+Overview
-**********
+********

-Your code needs to annotate strings so tooling can know that you want those strings translated.
+The Open edX Platform supports running in multiple languages.
+This page explains the process by which we accomplish this.
+To begin with, your code needs to annotate strings so tooling can know that you want those strings translated.
 The tooling needs to extract those strings in order to be shared with translators.
 Once the strings have been extracted and made available to translators, strings can be translated to a variety of languages.
 Tooling will then download the translated strings and make them available to your running code.

 .. mermaid::